33themes/easy-instagram/readme.txt

 == Screenshots ==

-1. Your website when you’ve used either the “Easy Instagram” shortcode in the content area or the widget to place an Instagram photo feed.
+1. Your website when you’ve used the “Easy Instagram” shortcode in the content area.
+2. Your website when you’ve used the “Easy Instagram” widget to place an Instagram photo feed in a sidebar.
-2. The Instagram client registration form.
+3. The Instagram client registration form.
-3. The Instagram client registration response.
+4. The Instagram client registration response.
-4. The WordPress plugin Settings page for “Easy Instagram”.
+5. The WordPress plugin settings page for “Easy Instagram”.
-5. An example of two “Easy Instagram” widgets being used to set up an Instagram photo feed.
+6. The WordPress widget settings where two widgets are placed in one sidebar.

 == Changelog ==

+= 1.2 =
+A few graphical edits.

 = 1.1 =
 Fix a few cache related bugs.